 Conformal coating involves spraying the PCB with a waterproofing agent.
 We use some of the same compounds (Epoxy, silicone, urethane, etc.) in potting that we employ in conformal coating.
 While potting involves submerging the PCB in the potting mix, the conformal coating requires you to spray it on.
 You can perform spraying in one of three ways:

-- Manually: This involves using a handheld spray gun or aerosol can to apply the coating.
+• Manually: This involves using a handheld spray gun or aerosol can to apply the coating.
 You cannot ensure an even layer when a human operator applies it.
-It may be preferable for DIY situations, but it is not suitable for large productions.
+It may be preferable for DIY situations but unsuitable for large productions.

-- Selective coating: This is a type of automated spraying where a machine will only spray conformal coating to specific parts of circuit boards.
-Additionally, the device may have a built-in UV lamp that dries and cures the layer as soon as the spray nozzle applies.
+• Selective coating: This type of automated spraying where a machine will only spray conformal coating to specific parts of circuit boards.
+Additionally, the device may have a built-in UV lamp that dries and cures the layer as soon as the spray nozzle is applied.

 Curing Methods for Conformal Coatings

-- Using solventless UV conformal coating involves applying a special conformal coating that cures quickly cures under UV light.
+• Using solventless UV conformal coating involves applying a special conformal coating that quickly cures under UV light.
 Most companies prefer it because of its high production speed.
 However, you should note that UV coatings are harder to remove, repair, and rework.
 They are also difficult to apply manually.
 Nevertheless, they tend to offer excellent heat and cold resistance.
 Furthermore, they are environmentally friendly.
-However, UV conformal coatings often require a secondary curing process such as heat.
+However, UV conformal coatings often require a secondary curing process, such as heat.

-- Catalytic Cure: We add a chemical compound to the conformal coating in this process.
+• Catalytic Cure: In this process, we add a chemical compound to the conformal coating.
 This process causes a chemical reaction in the initial mixture, causing it to harden and cure.
 Once we initiate this process, we cannot stop it.

 Pros: